Reviews Communities Blog FAQ Services Contact

 Not if you manage it well.
 You should pair DPA with a strong pre-approval, short inspection timelines, and a lender known to listing agents.
 Add clear milestone dates and proactive updates.
 Many sellers accept DPA when timing and certainty are clear.

-Which property types work best for DPA in this market?
+Which property types work best for DPA programs in Mira Mesa and Vista?

 You will see smoother paths with warrantable condos, healthy HOAs, and move-in ready homes.
 Fixers can work if the appraisal supports value and repairs are not lender-required.
 Review HOA budgets early and target communities with stable reserves.